-Our commitment to protecting the environment has never been more important than today.
+Our commitment to protecting the environment continues to be a strong principal that governs our work.
 We continuously look for ways to reduce our environmental impact, including a focus on protecting the land, water, and wildlife habitats in our surrounding communities, with an emphasis on spill prevention, water and waste management, air emissions and other natural resource conservation.
 We are further focused on energy efficiency and reducing our carbon footprint within our daily operations.
+During 2022, we continued our efforts in managing and monitoring our air emissions, water discharges, energy consumptions and greenhouse gases.
+This monitoring will allow us to establish baseline emission matrices based on the various types of fabrication projects we perform.
+We also conducted hazardous waste minimization and pollution prevention training for our employees.
 During 2021, we implemented a program to replace our facility lighting with LED bulbs, which reduced our energy consumption and improved our workplace conditions by providing better and more efficient lighting for our employees.